 My face to face and Zoom sessions are weekly unless you state a preference otherwise.
 The face-to-face sessions last 60 minutes (except for the Intake session - first session - which lasts 90 minutes).
 The sessions are at the young person’s pace and I am able to tackle the main problem the child has in the first session.
 There is no average when it comes to how long I will see a child however 95% of the children that I see will have at least 6 sessions.
 Please see my Confidence Booster package

 Typically I work with children aged 12 years old to teenagers.

 All my sessions are confidential unless a child gives me permission to discuss our conversations with their parents or they have disclosed something to me that I need to pass onto Social Services.
 Most children are happy for me to talk to their parents between sessions.
-It not only allows me to make the parent aware of how the child wants to solve the problem but the parent knows what changes they can expect to see.
+It not only allows me to make the parent aware of how their child wants to solve the problem but the parent knows what changes they can expect to see.
 With the parent on my side, they can talk to the child about their emotional and behavioural progress and encourage them to keep going with changing their actions/thoughts/beliefs.

 Last but not least, I am DBS checked for your peace of mind!

 "Anne has helped me in so many ways that I can imagine !!!
 She has always delved in so deep into the problems and issues I have with myself and tried to fix them with so many different resources.
 They have been so interactive as well as useful for me.
 There are videos and sheets and various exercises she gets you to look at with any specific problem you have and it has helped so much.
 Targeting each worry I have she has definitely made me feel better about myself.
 She is also the nicest and most patient person and has helped me with everything I shared and has been so caring.
 This has made my coaching sessions with Anne so helpful as a result!!!!"